 Yes, the Swift 2 can now display your battery voltage on the screen!
 Simply by connecting the battery’s positive to the VBAT pin on the camera.
 This eliminates the need for an additional OSD (such as MinimOSD) if all you ever use are voltage and timer.
 If VBAT isn’t connected, it can display the camera’s input voltage instead.
 But this will result in ~0.1-0.2V lower in readings than the actual voltage due to the voltage filtering circuit.

-- Press and hold the button for 2 seconds to enter OSD Setting menu
+- Press and hold the button UP for 2 seconds to enter OSD Setting menu

 - Hold the button to the LEFT for 2s to enable/disable voltage